Ferment Potatoes

 Timeframe: 3–5 Days

-Fermenting potatoes before cooking is a way to help reduce glycoalkaloids and starches that may cause digestive discomfort or toxicity.
+Fermenting potatoes before cooking is a way to help reduce glycoalkaloids, starches, and compounds that may contribute to digestive discomfort or adverse reactions from toxicity.

 This traditional preparation method improves nutrient bioavailability and supports gut health—while making your potatoes easier to digest.
 I first learned about this from Dr. Bill Schindler, who did fascinating research on potatoes in Bolivia and Peru.